 MEDIA RELEASE - ISSUED 17th OCTOBER 2001

-So with climate patterns like the current, about 6 or 7 seasons out of 10 are expected to be wetter than usual in these regions, whilst about 3 or 4 out of 10 are drier.
-The outlook scheme has moderate to high levels of skill for this period across most of the N.T., N.S.W. and the southeast quarter of Queensland.
+So with climate patterns like the current, about 6 or 7 seasons out of every 10 are warmer than average in these areas, with about 3 or 4 out of 10 cooler.
+In addition, the outlook method has generally moderate skill in these areas.

 THE NEXT ISSUE OF THE SEASONAL OUTLOOK IS EXPECTED BY 14th NOVEMBER 2001.